jdm79/web_scraper_ruby/README.md

 ## How it works

-When I first got going on this challenge I realised that the main list page has all the information required except the price.
-To get the price of the tickets requires clicking on the detail page.
-Luckily all the data needed was on the detail page, so I decided that it was worth the extra step in order to get this.
-For me as a punter I'd like to see how much something costs - it's one of the most important criteria in purchasing a ticket.

 To get to the detail page means having to dive into each page on the list to grab data, rather than just gleaning everything off a list page, which would have been much easier, quicker and less expensive in terms of HTTP requests.

 I noticed from using the inspect tool on Chrome that the href of the detail page is listed on the list page, so I set about accessing these first and saving them in an array.
 I then mapped over these urls to dive in and grab the information I needed for each event.